synchealth/handbook/content/handbook/Time Off of all Kinds.md

 ### So in order to keep it simple: All Associates below the director level starts with the same amount of "leave time" = about 6 weeks.

 ### The break down is as follows:
-- 23 PTO days
+- 23 PTO days*
-- 6 pre-set holidays
+- 5 pre-set holidays
 - 4 floater holidays

+* California associates receive 20 days of PTO and 3 sick days.

-#### That's 33 days (weekdays) to take care of yourself, your family, honoring culture or tradition or just loving life!
+#### That's 32 days (weekdays) to take care of yourself, your family, honoring culture or tradition or just loving life!

 ### PTO Procedures